seanelizabethcaron/usermanager/README.md

     host varchar(64),
     uniqname varchar(16),
     password varchar(32),
+    action varchar(8),
     ready boolean)
 ````

+The action column is intended to be one of either 'create' or 'delete'.

 ### U-M API Directory Integration

 User Manager supports automatically adding the user to an MCommunity group when it is approved (for example, an all staff email announcement list).